dgoodine/Slogger/README.md

 	let log = Slogger<NoCategories>(defaultLevel: .Warning)
 	#endif

-The *Slogger* class is generic, to support categories as explained below.
+The *Slogger* class is generic, to support categories.
+This is explained below.

 ## Advanced Features